Student Ambassadors

 Medical Humanities

 The Medical Humanities Student Ambassador program responds to the increasing student interest in courses, events, and research opportunities related to medical humanities.
-This year, Meghna Yennu and Molly Kyles are serving as the Ambassadors and are representing the Medical Humanities Program and sharing opportunities with other undergraduates.
-Molly also created the designs for the Medical Humanities stickers distributed at various events throughout the year.
+This year, Meghna Yennu and Alicia Chan are serving as the Ambassadors and are representing the Medical Humanities Program and sharing opportunities with other undergraduates.
+Previous Ambassador Molly Kyles created the designs for the Medical Humanities stickers distributed at various events throughout the year.

 Meghna Yennu